ministryofjustice/offender-case-notes/running-locally.md

 Run the following commands from the root directory of the project:

-1. docker compose -f docker-compose-local.yml up -d
+1. docker compose up -d
 2. ./run-local.sh